 Why Does it Matter?

 Down fill power matters when you are looking for gear that is as light weight and compressible as possible.
 High fill power down sleeping bags and jackets will give you maximum warmth for minimal weight and will compress down to a small size to fit easily in a pack.
 However, high quality, high efficiency down does come at a price.
-Lower fill power down offers a more budget friendly option that still gives the benefits of down's packability, and light weight, just to a slightly lesser degree.
-Your need to for weight and space efficiency along with how much you are willing to spend are the factors most likely to determine whether you are in the market for a product with high fill power down.
+Lower fill power down offers a more budget friendly option that still gives the benefits of down's packability and light weight, just to a slightly lesser degree.
+Your need for weight and space efficiency along with how much you are willing to spend are the factors most likely to determine whether you are in the market for a product with high fill power down.